bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 }
 ```

 We are also deprecating `ChangeTrackers<T>`, which is the old, more situational way of immutably accessing a component's change ticks within a system.
-This type will be removed in the next version.
+This type will be removed in the next version of Bevy.

 ## What's Next?